 2. Time Sheets

 One foundation to practice is routine reflection.
-Externs are required to begin a weekly reflective practice through journaling about experiences from the externship.
+Externs are required to begin a reflective practice through required journal entries about experiences from the externship.
 Such insight allows the professor into the types of professional identity issues experienced by the extern.

 5. Written Portfolio

 All externs must write extensively in the context of the placement office.
 Supervisors assign legal research and writing assignments which is required for the final written work product.
-Externs should receive written or oral feedback from the Supervisor and professor.
-Externs shall submit a 25 page portfolio (for 2 credit hours) showcasing substantive legal analysis and practical drafting assignments.
+Externs should receive written or oral feedback from the Supervisor on each of these writing assignments.
+Externs shall submit a redacted written portfolio consisting of 10 pages per credit hour showcasing substantive legal analysis and practical drafting assignments.
 The portfolio may include multiple assignments.
+If submission of a written work product is not possible even though redacted due to the nature of a placement organization's work, the placement organization will be asked to certify compliance with the Externship Program's written portfolio requirement at the conclusion of the semester in lieu of submission of the portfolio itself by the student.